redis/ioredis/README.md

 And since I'm not a native English speaker, if you find any grammar mistakes in the documentation, please also let me know. :)

 ## Contributors
 Ordered by date of first contribution.
-[Auto-generated](https://github.com/dtrejo/node-authors) on Tue, 28 Jul 2015 16:30:14 GMT.
+[Auto-generated](https://github.com/dtrejo/node-authors) on Thu, 30 Jul 2015 02:08:46 GMT.

 - [luin](https://github.com/luin)
 - [Howard Yeh](https://github.com/hayeah) aka `hayeah`